Partha-dev01/WSL-installation-fix/README.md

     ```

 > [!Warning]
 > Do not run random scripts off the Internet, check what this script does before running it on your machine.
-General explanation of this code is made available here.
+General explanation of this code is made available [here](detailed_wsl_code_documentation.md).
 You can read about basic powershell commands used from this [gist](https://gist.github.com/Partha-dev01/9d6711e8c065d643c4d1a5ab14290c89).

 2. **Run the Installation**

     ```powershell
     # Navigate to that directory and run powershell as administrator.
-    cd wsl-install-script
+    cd WSL-installation-fix
     .\wsl-script.ps1
     ```